 Does every relationship have problems?

-In any relationship you can expect to have problems and challenges.
+In any relationship, you can expect to have problems and challenges.
 But, it is up to you, your willingness, skill and ability to resolve these problems that define how they impact your relationship.

 Who to talk to about relationship problems?

 A relationship coach can understand you individually as well as the dynamic of your relationship.
 A good coach can help you identify the causes of your problems and offer different ways to address them.
-With our coaching you get a new perspective on your situation.
+With our couples coaching, you get a new perspective on your situation.
 An impartial advice that will help you to make a more educated decision that works for you and your partner.